zenml-io/zenml-projects/time-series-forecast/README.md

 ### 3. Create a GCP bucket

-Vertex AI and zenml will use this bucket for output of any artifacts from the training run
+Vertex AI and ZenML will use this bucket for output of any artifacts from the training run

 ```
 gsutil mb -l <REGION> gs://bucket-name